 Mr. Ravi Sood

 David's main career is an investment banker.
-He has over 35 years experience at Baring Brothers, JPMorgan and Citigroup, where he was a Managing Director and head of the Financial Institutions Group.
+He has over 35 years' experience at Baring Brothers, JPMorgan and Citigroup, where he was a Managing Director and head of the Financial Institutions Group.
 He has had a continuing interest in Africa since doing VSO in Nigeria, and a secondment to Barings affiliate in Lagos.
-He is a member of the investment committee of Africa Agriculture Fund, and Chairman of Goldenoil Holdings, the vehicle for AAFs palm oil related investments.
+He is a member of the investment committee of African Agriculture Fund (AAF), and Chairman of Goldenoil Holdings, the vehicle for the AAF's palm oil related investments.
 He became Chairman of the Emerging Africa Infrastructure Fund in January 2014.